 7. The Top 10 Facebook Groups Have 43 Million Members

-The ten biggest groups on Facebook now have 43 million members combined, and each of these popular communities is built around a large niche or passion.
+Ten of the biggest groups on Facebook now have over 45 million members combined, and each of these popular communities is built around a large niche or passion.

 The most popular group on Facebook, Deepika Sharma, has a staggering 7.9 million members.
 The community’s posts consist of funny videos, memes, and other humorous content.